gOT PLANT QUESTIONS?

 Ghost plants are one of the easiest succulents to propagate most often requiring little to no human intervention at all!
 These plants easily drop leaves which quickly sprout into new baby plants – and the leaf margins on the stems themselves will also often produce new babelettes without even cutting off the main rosette head!
 If you do want to get involved in propagating your ghost plants you can behead the original plant – replanting the main rosette you cut off (typically after waiting about 24 hours to allow the cut edge to callus over).

 Leave the main stem planted and continue to care for it as you will most likely see two or more new rosettes begin to grow out of the area where you clipped.
 Additionally, you can also propagate through leaves, but be patient as this process typically takes months!

 Thanks for reading and be sure to reach out with any questions or comments!

-LOOKING TO ADD A STRING OF DOLPHINS OR TWO TO YOUR COLLECTION?
+LOOKING TO ADD MORE SUCCULENTS TO YOUR COLLECTION?
 PUSH THE BUTTON BELOW TO SEE THE GORGEOUS SUCCULENT VARIETIES AVAILABLE!